Tenants insurance throughout Newfoundland & Labrador

-Whether you’re living in a rented jellybean rowhouse, basement apartment, apartment building or home, you need to protect yourself and your belongings from the unexpected.
-Many first-time renters in Newfoundland & Labrador assume that their Landlord’s insurance policy will look after their possessions if anything were to happen like fire or theft for example.
-This is not the case.
+Whether you’re living in a rented jellybean rowhouse, basement apartment, apartment building or home, you need to protect yourself and your belongings from the unexpected with tenants insurance.
+Many first-time renters in Newfoundland & Labrador assume that their Landlord’s insurance policy will look after their possessions, for example, if anything happens, like fire or theft.
+This is not the case, which is why Wedgwood offers comprehensive packages for tenants insurance in Newfoundland & Labrador.

 When you rent or lease, your landlord’s insurance usually only protects the building itself — not your personal belongings.
 Your personal belongings are your responsibility.